Driving in Europe – International Driving Permit and more

 Don’t even take your valuables!
 Leave in the hotel safe or at home.

-Choose parking carefully.
+Choose a parking spot carefully.
 The dark place with no one around isn’t the perfect spot.

 Leave the car unlocked.
 Sometimes the best thing to do is take ALL your belongings and then leave the car unlocked.
 The thief will get in, look around, and then leave without breaking the windows!